Grismar/gpt/README.md

  scp -i C:\path\to\keyfile.pem C:\path\to\localfile.txt user@remotehost:/path/to/remotedir/

-PS C:\Users\john.doe> gpt -c 1 -q "does this also work for downloding files?"
+PS C:\Users\john.doe> gpt -c 1 -q "does this also work for downloading files?"
 Yes, you can also download files using scp with similar syntax:

  scp -i C:\path\to\keyfile.pem user@remotehost:/path/to/remotefile.txt C:\path\to\localdir\